SirrorsMoore1975/SirrorsMoore1975/Documents/KEEPANDROIDOPEN/README.md

 `ASOP` is aimed for openness, so that everyone can see and say and even contributes to the code.
 Many well known brands built their system using `AOSP`, such as Samsung's `One UI`, Amazon `Fire OS`, One Plus' `OxygenOS`.
 The tools that build `ASOP` are mainly on Linux and via `Git`.
 It relied heavily with the Linux Kernel for building their projects.

+### Big Tech has massive advantage building their `AOSP`

-At around 2025, `Google` changed the decision to provide any info, such as hardware device-tree after Android 15.
-This make developers such as `GrapheneOS` become harder because without given the device-tree, developers has to blind guess what the device-tree looks like, and based on their guess from Android 15 to create their customized system for further down Android version that will come.
+At around 2025, `Google` changed their decision to provide their codes updates for newer Android version, data such as hardware device-tree after Android 15 has now been hidden.
+The hidden part will become available to public but just not immediately.
+This make developers, such as `GrapheneOS`, developing their customized ROM become harder, because without the prior knowledge of the codes or the hardware device-tree, developers has to blindly guess what the those hidden parts looks like and might required reverse engineer Android updates in order to know how the codes __currently__ looks like.
+This happened on Android 16, when developer required to guess what Android 16 looks like on it release that is not available in public.
 This also meant custom ROM developers will face hardship on trying to provide update or just trying to maintain their ROM.
-Imagine a banking applications required Android 18 from Google to run, when your custom ROM could not meet with the requirement and has only made available at Android 17.
-Do I needed to spell out what is going on here?
+This changes, however, only affect smaller developers, while company such as `Samsung` will continue to receive prior access to newer Android code release so they knew the codes before `Google` release and role out their newer Android version.

 In August 2025, Google further lock-down their requirement for applications must be from a registered developers or else the applications will be in lock-down and cannot be used by September 2026.

 Criticism over this decision has cause `Google` to give the questionable back down decision on 19 March 2026.
 For side-loading applications without a developer registered, you have a one-timed 24-hrs windows before you can activate the application.
-However, it still meant that on that day, your side-loaded non-registered developers app will be at lock-down when that day hit, until you activate the one-timed 24 hours options at Android developer mode. `Google` claim that they are not taking away side-loading freedom, but
+However, it still meant that on that day, your side-loaded non-registered developers app will be at lock-down when that day hit, until you activate the one-timed 24 hours options at Android developer mode. `Google` claim that they are not taking away side-loading freedom, but you decide if this is true.

-`ASOP` is implemented by Google, originally to compete `Apple`.
+`ASOP` is implemented by Google, originally aim is to compete `Apple`.
 When `Google` decided to add __hidden__, __required__, __mandatory__ (i.e. __proprietary__) apps that is essential for it to be called `Android`, `Android` should be spelled `Apple`.
-It is still __free__ to use but in the concept of developing in private mode, and developing it become harder.
-Soon or later, when custom ROM become unmaintainable, everyone will be forced to switch back to a supported system which `Google` verified.
+It is still __free__ to use but when newer Android version building in private mode, smaller companies or developers developing their custom ROM will become harder and so much more painful then ever, and might eventually died out.

 ## Reference